xmtp/xmtp-dot-org/docs/client-sdk/javascript/tutorials/build-an-xmtp-hello-world-app.md

     reportWebVitals();
     ```

 6. In the `my-app` directory, run `npm start` to start your "hello world" app.

    A **Connect wallet** button replaces the vanilla **Learn React** UI.

    ![Screenshot of the hello world app running in a browser at localhost:3000 with a Connect wallet button located at the top and center of the screen](img/connect-wallet-running.png)

 7. Click the **Connect wallet** button to open your wallet app browser extension and connect a blockchain account to the app.

    Your "hello world" app UI doesn't change.
 However, in your wallet app you can see that your account is now connected to your "hello world" app running at `localhost:3000`:

    ![Screenshot of the MetaMask wallet app browser extension showing an account named Amal with an Ethereum account address with the last 4 characters 80d7 connected to localhost:3000](img/connect-wallet-prompt.png)

+8. Before you start the next section, stop the app running in your CLI.
+To do this, press **Ctrl+C**.

 ## Step 3.
 Build the **Connect to XMTP** button